Independent Heritage Working Together

 We began as the Historic Houses Association, which remains our legal name.
 We were originally formed from a sub-committee of the British Tourism Authority, and our earliest member houses included many that had opened to public access for the first time in the 1950s and 60s – such as Beaulieu, Longleat, Knebworth and Woburn Abbey.
 We became an independent association in 1973.

 Our ability to influence government policy was tested early on when we campaigned against the destruction of the country house.
-A landmark exhibition at the V&A in 1974 catalogued nearly two thousand houses that had been lost in the preceding century, as a result of agricultural decline, heavy-handed taxation, and the depredations of wartime uses.
+A landmark exhibition at the V&A in 1974 (aptly named, The Destruction of the Country House) catalogued nearly two thousand houses that had been lost in the preceding century, as a result of agricultural decline, heavy-handed taxation, and the depredations of wartime uses.

 The threat of a more punitive capital taxation regime in the mid-1970s led the Historic Houses Association to become an effective political force, persuading the Labour government at the time to make important changes to the tax regime to recognise the work done to preserve the nation’s heritage, and the public access offered to it, by owners who did not – and still rarely do – receive any public money.

 Since then, many independently owned historic houses have gone from strength to strength.
 Diversification over the last fifty years has seen increasing numbers of houses offer themselves as wedding and events venues, film sets, holiday accommodation providers, or visitor attractions.
-But our member houses continue to face a conservation backlog of nearly £1.5 billion-worth of essential repairs and maintenance, of which nearly £500 million is urgent.
+But our member houses continue to face a conservation backlog of nearly £2.8 billion-worth of essential repairs and maintenance, a sum double that of pre-pandemic.
 And new regulations are constantly being brought into force which need to recognise the unique position of independent heritage.
 Historic Houses continues to speak up for independent owners to ensure the best possible conditions for the running, care, and preservation of historic houses and gardens.